FlyerBird/frontend-myapp-m3/README.md

 ## Description

 This application is called 'funRide'.
-It is MOBILE FIRST web app used for acquire the best surfskates on the market.
+It is a MOBILE FIRST web app used for acquire the best surfskates on the market.
 “funRide SURFSKATES is a family driven company based in Catalonia and has built a reputation for online selling quality high-performance surfskates.
 A good option for surf brands and surf stores to announce and sell their products."